bitcointranscripts/bitcointranscripts/tabconf/2024/supercharging-transactions-with-async-payjoin.md

 Basically, at the highest level, it outsources that pain point for the receiver to be required to have a server.
 It outsources that to an untrusted Payjoin directory server, okay?
 And the reason that Payjoin directory can be untrusted is that hybrid, something called Hybrid Public Key Encryption (HPKE) provides end-to-end encryption for the PSBTs.
-So the page-join directory can't actually see the payload, the PSBT payloads that are being sent across to the Payjoin directory.
+So the Payjoin directory can't actually see the payload, the PSBT payloads that are being sent across to the Payjoin directory.
 And it also uses oblivious HTTP, which is, you can think of sort of as Tor Lite, to hide the IP address of the sender and the receiver from the Payjoin directory.
 So just to kind of show you how, like what what does this directory look like?
 It's stupid simple, very dumb, very, you know, there's not much to it.